raceintospace/raceintospace/doc/manual/manual.md

 ![US Spacecraft](image_8.png) ![Soviet Spacecraft](image_9.png)

-* Mercury/Vostok: One-person capsule; very simple, limited to orbital, EVA, and Duration B.
+* Mercury/Vostok: One-person capsule; very simple, limited to suborbital, orbital, EVA, and Duration B.
 * Gemini/Voskhod: Two-person capsule; most basic lunar-capable craft.
+Requires a kicker to go to the Moon.
 * Apollo/Soyuz: Three-person capsule, very lunar-capable.
 Includes built-in kicker and docking module.
 * XMS-2/Lapot: Three-person reusable minishuttle; lunar-capable.
+Requires a kicker to go to the Moon.
 * Jupiter/LK-700: Four-person direct ascent capsule.
+Does not require kickers, docking modules, or lunar modules.
 The LK-700 was called Kvartet in BARIS.
 * Eagle/LKM: Two-person lunar lander.
 Can be used with Apollo/Soyuz or XMS-2/Lapot.
 The LKM was called Duet in BARIS.
 * Cricket/LK: One-person lunar lander; required for Gemini/Voskhod.
+More costly than Eagle/LKM due to extra backups and automated systems needed to compensate for lack of a second pilot.
 The LK was called L-3 in BARIS.

 ##### Miscellaneous

 ![US Misc Hardware](image_10.png) ![Soviet Misc Hardware](image_11.png)

-* Kicker-A: Used to push a Gemini/Voskhod, XMS-2/Lapot, or an LM, out of orbit toward the Moon.
-Can push only one major component (capsule/shuttle or lunar lander), so can be used on LOR but not EOR missions, and not for the Historical Lunar Landing.
-It can be used for a Joint Lunar Orbital LM Test, but LOR only.
+* Kicker-A: Used to send a Gemini/Voskhod, XMS-2/Lapot, or an LM, out of orbit toward the Moon.
+Can push only one major component (capsule/shuttle or lunar lander), so can be used on LOR but not EOR or the Historical Lunar Landing.
+It can be used for a Joint Lunar Orbital LM Test, but again, LOR only.
-* Kicker-B: Used to push a Gemini/Voskhod or XMS-2/Lapot, plus an LM, out of orbit toward the Moon.
-Can push one or two major components (capsule/shuttle and lunar lander), so can be used on LOR, EOR, or Historical missions, and any kind of Lunar Orbital LM Test.
+* Kicker-B: Used to send a Gemini/Voskhod or XMS-2/Lapot, plus an LM, out of orbit toward the Moon.
+Can push one or two major components (capsule/shuttle and lunar lander), so can be used on LOR, EOR, or Historical missions.
 * Kicker-C: Soviet-only technology.
 Replaces lunar modules; lands a Soyuz capsule on the Moon and lifts it off for return to Earth.
+Cannot be used with any other type of spacecraft.
 * EVA Suit: Required for spacewalks and lunar landings.
+These are different from pressure suits and are not needed on missions where the crew stays inside the spacecraft.
-* Docking Module: Required for missions involving docking, except Apollo/Soyuz lunar landings and LM tests.
+* Docking Module: Required for missions involving docking.
+Their power-on step is rolled against the Explorer/Sputnik safety.
+This is the only component that cannot be researched—it must be tested to improve its safety.
+Gains 10% from successes, 5% from failures.

 ![Future Missions](image_12.png)